ndecavel/HR-analytics/README.md

 # Classifying whether or not someone is looking for a job
 _____
 **About Me:**
 <br> Hi everyone!
 First of all, welcome to my github.
-I am a current Masters of Data Science student at The University of San Francisco and will be graduating in August of 2021!
+My name is Nicolas Decacvel-Bueff and I am a current Masters of Data Science student at The University of San Francisco and will be graduating in August of 2021!
 _____
 **About the Project:**
 This project focused on fairly simple data accessible through Kaggle, however, I tried to be as thorough as possible with feature engineering, model selection, and explaining my reasonings for every decision made in the notebook.
-In addition, I included a hypothetical scenario to further motivate **JDSFKJDS***
+In addition, I included a hypothetical scenario to further motivate my project.

 ...
 Now, let us cue the curtain and get this show started!